Simba14/CV/README.md

 [Projects](#projects) | [Education](#education) | [Experience](#experience) | [Interests](#interests)
 ***
 In my shiny finance job I would count down the hours of the day.
 That has all changed since becoming a developer.

 I'm now frustrated by the need to sleep.
 I'm obsessed with improving my skills and expanding my knowledge.
-I'm itching to find a job that will help facilitate that.
+And I'm itching to find a job that will help facilitate that.

 I AM A...
 Junior Full Stack Developer hot off the Makers Academy press, one of Europe's leading development bootcamps.